XJi/Fake-or-Fact/README.md

 # Fake-or-Fact
 A News Analyzer to detect fake news

 ### prerequisite outside libraries
 if using RandomTree.py, RandomForest.py, genCrossValid.py, then <b>Numpy</b> and <b>Scipy</b> are required:
 Numpy v1.11.1
 Scipy v0.17.1
+Scikit-learn v.0.18.1

 ### If you want to generate the data set for cross-validation
 [LINK - wikipedia for cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics))
 in genCrossValid.py, <b>genData(k, file, writeToFile)</b> can generate the datasets for k-fold cross validation